Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: INTRODUCTION

 \section{INTRODUCTION}

-The {\em Spitzer Space Telescope} \citep{Werner2004} is the most widely used facility for characterizing extra solar planets.
-Out of space telescopes, {\em Spitzer} systematics are among less complex and are very well-studied and modeled, providing an invaluable resource for accurate exoplanet characterization \citep{SeagerDeming2010}.
+The {\em Spitzer Space Telescope} \citep{Werner2004} is the most widely used facility for measuring thermal properties of extrasolar planets. {\em Spitzer} systematics are well studied and modeled, providing an invaluable resource for exoplanet characterization \citep{SeagerDeming2010}.
 This has enabled the measurement of tens of atmospheres, using the detection of primary and secondary eclipses as the most prolific method of investigation to date.

-The planet-to-star flux ratio is enhanced in the infrared due to the planet thermal emission and simultaneous drop in the stellar emission, enabling high-precision photometric measurements.
-Combining several secondary-eclipse observations measured in broad {\em Spitzer} bandpasses with the Infrared Array Camera \citep[IRAC, ][]{Fazio2004IRAC}, a low-resolution dayside spectrum from the planet can be reconstructed, revealing key atmospheric and physical parameters.
+The planet-to-star flux ratio is enhanced in the infrared due to the rising planetary thermal emission and the dropping stellar emission, enabling detection of planetary emission through high-precision photometric measurements.
+Combining several secondary-eclipse observations measured in broad {\em Spitzer} bandpasses with the Infrared Array Camera \citep[IRAC; ][]{Fazio2004IRAC}, a low-resolution dayside spectrum from the planet can be reconstructed, revealing key atmospheric and physical parameters.
 These measurements can further be used to constrain atmospheric composition, thermal structure, and ultimately the formation and evolution of the observed planet.
-WASP-14b represents an intriguing object for such an analysis, having characteristics not so common for close-in, highly irradiated giant planets.